Going Simien Mountains trekking is the best way to experience one of the most beautiful, pristine landscapes in Ethiopia.

 Food surprisingly good, given the circumstances.
 Snacks usually are tea and coffee with freshly prepared popcorn and toasted seeds.
 Dinner consists of a fresh vegetable soup, a pasta dish, lots of different vegetables and even a dessert (we had banana fritters).

-Most people hiking the Simien Mountains sleep in tents which are carried and put up by the team in designed camps.
+Most people going Simien Mountains trekking sleep in tents which are carried and put up by the team in designed camps.
 Huts are available in the camps scattered around Simien Mountains National Park.
 These are very basic – beds around the perimeter of the hut, filthy mattresses and extremely old and dusty blankets.
 So, unless it’s pouring outside and your tent is leaking, you are better off spending the night in the tent.

 My experience sleeping in the tent was actually very good: despite the heavy rain and the cold temperatures, the tent did not leak and the inside stayed dry.
 The sleeping bag was actually brand new and warm enough for the cold night.
 Some people in other groups reported leaky tents and ended up completely soaked during the night.